Ncope1/Project-2/README.md

 ## Installation Instructions
-Users are able to access this AWESOME step-by-step skin care routine [link](https://project-2-nc.herokuapp.com/)
+Users are able to access this AWESOME step-by-step skin care routine application via this [link](https://project-2-nc.herokuapp.com/)

 ## Reflection
 * I decided to do this type of project, because I wear makeup on a daily basis, which can cause skin issues if a proper skincare routine isn't adhered to.